 From Facebook ("Volvo 122" Group) Posting...the white-metal Drive Bushing which is pressed onto the small (rusted) splined Wiper-Driveshaft, is missing in this picture.
-The larger (also) splined hole in the Wiper Arm base cannot be installed until this Bushing is present (and solidly connected to the driveshaft!).
+The larger internally splined hole in the Wiper Arm base cannot be installed until this Bushing is present (and solidly connected to the driveshaft!).
 Only with a solid connection between the driveshaft and Wiper Arm can high forces be transferred.
 If not connected well, it wouldn't be the first time these high forces caused a Wiper Arm to become disconnected and lost on the side of the road...in a rainstorm...not so good!

 Wiper Arm Drive Bushing details, also showing two different style Retaining Springs on the Wiper Arm Cup...these don't do much in the way of keeping the Arm on Bushing...with the forces applied to the Arm by the motor, if splined connection is loose and Arm wants to become disconnected, it will...then, one may find themselves looking for the Wiper Arm at the side, or middle of the road...in the rain...DON'T GET RUN OVER BY TRAFFIC!

 Installing Wiper Arm: Variations in the splining of the Wiper Arm Cup in Arms from various manufacturers can also be seen in the two pictures above...typically, there are more splines on the Drive Bushing than Cup, so this allows installer some angular options when installing a Wiper Arm back onto the Drive Bushing.
-Technique should be to hold the Arm at the preferred Parking position angle on Windshield, then fold the Cup open against the beefy spring (if the "Removal Tool" is not already doing that) to align it with Drive Bushing, and vary the angular position until the nearest mating point is found, then pressing the Cup home onto the Bushing.
+Technique should be to hold the Arm at the preferred Parking position angle on Windshield, then fold the Cup open against the beefy spring (if the "Removal Tool" is not already doing that) to align it with Drive Bushing, and vary the angular position until the nearest mating point/(spline) is found, then pressing the Cup home onto the Bushing.

-Currently available replacement Drive Bushing, which certainly looks like brass...installed with a hammer...the splines on the Driveshaft cut into the soft brass...I don't like the hammer part so much, but it looks like installer was successful here...a drop of Loktite to wick into and fill any spaces between the two to further secure the connection might be a good idea...
+Currently available replacement Drive Bushing, which certainly looks like brass...installed with a hammer...the external Splines on the Driveshaft cut into the soft brass...I don't like the hammer part so much, but it looks like installer was successful here...a drop of Loktite to wick into and fill any spaces between the two to further secure the connection might be a good idea...

 Other Creative and Non-Original Repairs: